alexcasalboni/aws-lambda-power-tuning/cdk/typescript/README.md

-# How to deploy the AWS Lambda Power Tunening using the CDK for TypeScript
+# How to deploy the AWS Lambda Power Tuning using the CDK for TypeScript

 This CDK project deploys *AWS Lambda Power Tuning* using TypeScript.